-To create a live link demo, you’ll need to capture all the relevant screens and interactions (dropdowns, etc.) and then link them together.
+To create a live demo, you’ll need to capture all the relevant interactions, for example drop downs, or hover menus and ensure they are linked together.

-Use Continuous Capture to have your Walnut auto-linked together.
+Use Continuous Capture to have your every click captured.
 This will make your creation process even easier!

 Make all your captures in the same screen resolution size to make sure your demo looks consistent.

 Editing a Non Guided Demo